johyeongseob/johyeongseob/README.md

 I'm passionate about studying AI🤖, computervision👁️‍🗨️, robotics⚙️.
 I joined [SVM](https://sites.google.com/view/csi2267svm/) Lab those PI is Sung In Cho in july 2023.

+Brief career

+2013-2020 Major in Ethics/English education at [ANU](https://tc.andong.ac.kr/)
+2014-2016 Serve in the military police
+2020-2021 Teach at a highschool(my hometown) as a ethics teacher 2021-2023 Major in Mechanical engineering at [DGU](https://mecha.dongguk.edu/main) 2024-NOW  MS student in the Computer/AI at [DGU](https://sites.google.com/view/csi2267svm)

 If you like to know about me more, please enter [my page](https://johyeongseob.github.io/)

 <!--